 The Sustainability of Azores

-But please also be aware that the islands are NOT a party or beach islands destination like Ibiza or Mykonos and they need special care when visiting.
-More than anything, they’re vulnerable and highly dependent on a fragile balance between sustainability and mass tourism.
+The Azores are really beautiful, but they’re also fragile and vulnerable, in every sense.
+Please be aware that these islands are NOT a party or beach islands destination like Ibiza or Mykonos and they need special care when visiting.

 For many years, the Azores was considered a forgotten garden in the middle of the ocean.
-They might not be forgotten or hidden anymore, but we all – locals and visitors – have a shared responsibility for keeping them a garden.
-Forever.
+They might not be forgotten or hidden anymore, but we all – locals and visitors – have a shared responsibility for keeping them beautiful.

 The islands have been consecutively named one of the top sustainable destinations worldwide.
 Don’t help spoil what has been unspoiled nature for centuries.
 When you’re in the islands, please try to minimize your impact at all times.